Lockheed F-117 Nighthawk: Yugoslavia

+Program closeout

-The loss in Serbia caused the USAF to create a subsection of their existing weapons school to improve tactics.
-More training was done with other units, and the F-117A began to participate in Red Flag exercises.
+The loss of an F-117 in Serbia caused the USAF to create a subsection of their existing weapons school to improve tactics.
+More training was done with other units, and the F-117 began to participate in Red Flag exercises.
 Though advanced for its time, the F-117's stealthy faceted airframe required a large amount of maintenance and was eventually superseded by streamlined shapes produced with computer-aided design.
-Other weapon systems began to take on the F-117's roles, such as the F-22 Raptor gaining the ability to drop guided bombs.
+Other weapons systems began to take on the F-117's roles, such as the F-22 Raptor gaining the ability to drop guided bombs.
 By 2005, the aircraft was used only for certain missions, such as if a pilot needed to verify that the correct target had been hit, or when minimal collateral damage was vital.

 The USAF had once planned to retire the F-117 in 2011, but Program Budget Decision 720 (PBD 720), dated 28 December 2005, proposed retiring it by October 2008 to free up an estimated $1.07 billion to buy more F-22s.
-PBD 720 called for 10 F-117s to be retired in FY2007 and the remaining 42 in FY2008, stating that other USAF planes and missiles could stealthily deliver precision ordnance, including the B-2 Spirit, F-22 and JASSM.
-The planned introduction of the multi-role F-35 Lightning II also contributed to the retirement decision.
+PBD 720 called for 10 F-117s to be retired in FY2007 and the remaining 42 in FY2008, stating that other USAF planes and missiles could stealthily deliver precision ordnance, including the B-2 Spirit, F-22, and JASSM.
+The planned introduction of the multirole F-35 Lightning II also contributed to the retirement decision.

-In late 2006, the USAF closed the F-117 formal training unit (FTU), and announced the retirement of the F-117.
+In late 2006, the USAF closed the F-117 formal training unit, and announced the retirement of the F-117.
 The first six aircraft to be retired took their last flight on 12 March 2007 after a ceremony at Holloman AFB to commemorate the aircraft's career.
-Brigadier General David L. Goldfein, commander of the 49th Fighter Wing, said at the ceremony, "With the launch of these great aircraft today, the circle comes to a close—their service to our nation's defense fulfilled, their mission accomplished and a job well done.
+Brigadier General David L. Goldfein, commander of the 49th Fighter Wing, said at the ceremony, "With the launch of these great aircraft today, the circle comes to a close—their service to our nation's defense fulfilled, their mission accomplished, and a job well done.
 We send them today to their final resting place—a home they are intimately familiar with—their first, and only, home outside of Holloman."

 Unlike most other USAF aircraft that are retired to Davis-Monthan AFB for scrapping, or dispersal to museums, most of the F-117s were placed in "Type 1000" storage in their original hangars at the Tonopah Test Range Airport.
 At Tonopah, their wings were removed and the aircraft are stored in their original climate-controlled hangars.
 The decommissioning occurred in eight phases, with the operational aircraft retired to Tonopah in seven waves from 13 March 2007 until the last wave's arrival on 22 April 2008.
 Four aircraft were kept flying beyond April by the 410th Flight Test Squadron at Palmdale for flight test.
 By August, two were remaining.
 The last F-117 (AF Serial No. 86-0831) left Palmdale to fly to Tonopah on 11 August 2008.
 With the last aircraft retired, the 410th was inactivated in a ceremony on 1 August 2008.